 A global survey reports resistance to change as a top 10 risk looking out both 12 months and 10 years.
-CEOs and their executive teams face the challenge of transforming their businesses while preparing their organizations to adapt and adjust to the realities of rapidly shifting markets.
-The bottom line is that leaders acknowledge the inevitability of disruption while also expressing concern regarding their organizations’ agility to pivot in response to change.
+CEOs and their executive teams face the challenge of transforming their businesses while preparing their organisations to adapt and adjust to the realities of rapidly shifting markets.
+The bottom line is that leaders acknowledge the inevitability of disruption while also expressing concern regarding their organisations’ agility to pivot in response to change.
 This incongruence does not engender confidence.

 Leaders need only reflect on the reimagining of business since the turn of the century to gauge the implications of accelerated change over the next decade.
 Speed and scale are being augmented with greater bandwidth at lower costs, enabling new ways to connect with customers and transforming how companies and whole industries operate.
 That’s why companies should undertake appropriate steps over the near term to help ensure they remain connected to the customer experience, invest in future growth, and position themselves to innovate and compete in the evolving global economy over the longer term.
 If an economic recession develops, leaders need to keep an eye on the future while preserving near-term financial health.

 So, the message is clear: As markets evolve, so should companies.
-But what should leaders do to enable their organizations to function at the speed of the market?
+But what should leaders do to enable their organisations to function at the speed of the market?
 The following eight points offer a holistic approach for directors to consider in boardroom discussions.

 Focus on improving the customer experience continuously.
-In inculcating agility into an organization’s culture, this mindset is ground zero.
+In inculcating agility into an organisation’s culture, this mindset is ground zero.
 Companies are competing on customer experience now — for, in the marketplace, customer loyalty exists only until something better comes along.

 Speed up the decision-making process.
 Remember the “change or die” urgency requiring rapid decisions at the onset of the COVID-19 pandemic?
 That same philosophy is needed in an environment where customers’ preferences are constantly changing, leading them to always gravitate toward something that’s better, faster and lower cost.
 To break down the silos that slow execution, the end-to-end customer experience should be at the heart of the decision-making process.